What is a CV

-Although there are no particular formal rules to writing a CV there is a lot of information about good practise.
-Of course, like everything in life, there are times when the general rules don’t apply but on the most part they do.
+Although there are no particular formal rules to writing a CV, there’s lots of information about good practise.
+Of course these are general rules, and there are occasionally exceptions.
+These rules are below:

-- Use a font that is large enough to read but not too large that it takes up too much vital room.
-I find a font size of a minimum of 10 and a maximum of about 12 is about right.
+- Use a font that is large enough to read, but not too large that it takes up vital room.
+I find a font size of about 12 is just right.

-- Make the use of heading and sections for each type of information you’re writing about such a heading and a section for your qualifications.
+- Use headings for each block of information you’re writing about.
+Such as a heading for your qualifications.

 Mistakes People Make on Their CVs

-There are many mistakes that can be made when writing a CV and sometimes often simple errors can be the difference between getting to the interview stage or being unsuccessful.
-Some of the most common mistakes are below:
+There are a large number of mistakes you can make when writing a CV.
+Sometimes simple errors can be the difference from getting to the interview stage, to being unsuccessful.
+Some of the most common mistakes are:

-- Spelling a company name wrong or their details such as address.
+- Spelling a company name or address incorrectly.

-- Not being formal enough and using terms such as slang or informal words.
+- Not being formal enough.
+Such as using slang or informal words.

 - Telling lies about qualifications or work history.